 More Rhetorical Questions

 All finished reading Part 1?
 Did you like it?
 What?
-You we flabbergasted by its originality and the breathtakingly useful information contained within it?
+You were flabbergasted by its originality and the breathtakingly useful information contained within it?
 Awww, you’re just saying that!

 Moving on to the really cool stuff now.
 There were 3 components of LBaaS that we barely touched on in Part 1 – members, health monitors, and listeners.